 Quite a lot has been happening in the cybersecurity space in the past 12 months.
 From global-scale malware attacks to botnet-leg targeted attacks, the Internet was busy defending itself from a diverse range of security threats.

 Sadly, small scale business owners and those who run single-page websites were also not spared from the assault.
-Verizon Data Breach Investigation Report states that 61% of the breaches were targeted at smaller businesses, an 8% higher rate than 2016.
+See this Verizon Data Breach Investigation Report for eye opening results.

 Let’s talk business now.
 Long question, short: